isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Jan_Dev.rst

 **How to invoke bash commands within a Jupyter environment.**

-We're finding the free python notebooks offered from Google Collaboratory really useful and surprisingly flexible.
+We're finding the free jupyter notebooks offered from Google Colaboratory really useful and surprisingly flexible.
-The level of access to the operating system is quite good and allows us to run command line commands using bash.
+The level of access to the operating system is quite good and allows us to run bash commands to work on the file level.

-To run a command, in your collaboratory python notebook, create a cell like:
+To run a command, in your colaboratory notebook, create a cell like:

 ::